 In the fall of 1984, I was 15 and in my sophomore year of high school.
-One day that fall (Election Day, to be exact), I was riding home on the bus from school, about a mile or so away from my stop, when “A Girl in Trouble” started playing on the radio.
-I was getting off the bus alone that afternoon, and I would be at home alone as well; my sister, who usually would have been getting off the bus with me, was staying at school for drill team practice, and our mother and baby sister were still on their way back from out-of-town with our older stepbrother — yes, Evil Ugly Stepbrother — who was going to be moving in with us that day (let’s just say he had a falling out with his mom and still needed a roof over his head and a high school diploma under his arm).
+One day that fall (Election Day, to be exact, not that that part of the story matters), I was riding home on the bus from school, about a mile or so away from my stop, when “A Girl in Trouble” started playing on the radio.
+I was getting off the bus alone that afternoon, and I would be at home alone as well; my sister, who usually would have been getting off the bus with me, was staying at school for drill team practice, and our mother and little sister were still on their way back from out-of-town along with our older stepbrother — yes, Evil Ugly Stepbrother — who was going to be moving in with us that day (let’s just say he had a falling out with his mom and still needed a roof over his head and a high school diploma under his arm).

 I was trying on the swimsuit when I noticed that Mom and Evil Ugly Stepbrother had pulled into the drive and were getting out of the car.
 (Uh oh.)
 At this point, I figured if I put my regular clothes back on, sneaked back into my sister’s room, and put back her swimsuit and bra, Mom would very well catch me red-handed.
 What I did instead was take off the swimsuit and placed it and the bra into one of my dresser drawers (I placed them underneath my male mode shirts and shorts for good measure).